louiebao/louiebao.github.io/_posts/2026-05-21-building-a-simple-ai-agent-with-python-ollama-and-sqlite.md

 ## Step 3 – Create a local database

 We are data engineers right?
 Of course we will need a database.
+SQLite was chosen as it is a lightweight, file-based database that comes with Python, so no additional installation is required.

 Copy and paste the python script below and save as setup_db.py: